-How Zinbryta Works
+How Zinbryta works

 Zinbryta is a formulation of a monoclonal antibody against the CD25 subunit of interleukin 2 (IL-2) receptors.
 These receptors are highly expressed on reactive T-cells in MS patients.
 By selectively targeting the T-cells with CD25, Zinbryta prevents the expansion of CD25-positive, autoreactive T-cells.
 It further promotes the activity of CD 65-positive natural killer cells, which clean up the already activated CD25-positive T-cells.
-Thus, Zinbryta both stops and prevents inflammation caused by CD25-positive T-cells.
+Therefore, Zinbryta both stops and prevents inflammation caused by CD25-positive T-cells.

 History of Zinbryta

-Next Steps for Zinbryta
+Next steps for Zinbryta

-Other Zinbryta Info
+Other Zinbryta info